Joseph L. Doob

-Joseph Leo Doob (February 27, 1910 – June 7, 2004) was an American mathematician, specializing in analysis and probability theory.
+Joseph Leo Doob (February 27, 1910 – June 7, 2004) was an American mathematician and one of the principal architects of modern measure-theoretic probability.
+Building on Kolmogorov's axiomatization of probability, he established a rigorous framework for continuous-parameter stochastic processes, developed martingale theory into a central method of probability, and pioneered probabilistic potential theory.
+His 1953 monograph Stochastic Processes became a foundational work in the development of modern probability theory.

-The theory of martingales was developed by Doob.

 Early life and education

 Doob was born in Cincinnati, Ohio, February 27, 1910, the son of a Jewish couple, Leo Doob and Mollie Doerfler Doob.
 The family moved to New York City before he was three years old.
 The parents felt that he was underachieving in grade school and placed him in the Ethical Culture School, from which he graduated in 1926.
 He then went on to Harvard where he received a BA in 1930, an MA in 1931, and a PhD (Boundary Values of Analytic Functions, advisor Joseph L. Walsh) in 1932.
 After postdoctoral research at Columbia and Princeton, he joined the department of mathematics of the University of Illinois in 1935 and served until his retirement in 1978.
 He was a member of the Urbana campus's Center for Advanced Study from its beginning in 1959.
 During the Second World War, he worked in Washington, D.C., and Guam as a civilian consultant to the Navy from 1942 to 1945; he was at the Institute for Advanced Study for the academic year 1941–1942 when Oswald Veblen approached him to work on mine warfare for the Navy.